 - Access strep throat swabs, UTI tests, COVID-19 tests, and other lab tests.

 - Get imaging done—all sites have x-ray available during all working hours.

 Find a time that works for you

-All our locations are open 7 a.m. to 8 p.m. on weekdays, and 7 a.m. to 5 p.m. on weekends and most holidays.
+All six of our urgent care locations are open 7 a.m. to 8 p.m. on weekdays, and 7 a.m. to 5 p.m. on weekends and most holidays.

 Head to urgent care when you have a minor injury or illness or can’t wait to see your regular doctor.

 Go to urgent care for:

 - Acute upper respiratory infections (nasal congestion, sore throat, cough)

 - Asthma (mild to moderate)